dekarrin/cre8mancer/README.md

 All changes go into `dev` first.
 When preparing to cut a release, dev is merged into main and then a release is tagged.

+It is acceptable to merge dev into main prior to a release as long as it contains no known-broken code commits.